sem-geologist/HussariX/README.md

 # QSEM-Viewer
-(better name needs to be thought up)
+(This will be renamed to HussariX in the near future)

 Work in progress...

-This is going to be universal graphical program for openning and exploring the SEM projects (At least Bruker Esprit ~~and Jeol Analytic Station formats~~[that is not any more for me relevant]) and files (single spectra from Bruker, mappings, Cameca Peaksight files) with some datetime tracking functionality
+This is going to be universal graphical program for openning and exploring the SEM projects (At least Bruker Esprit ~~and Jeol Analytic Station formats~~[that is not any more for me relevant, albeit it could change in the future]) and EPMA files (single spectra from Bruker, mappings, Cameca Peaksight files) with some datetime tracking functionality.

 Dependencies:
-`PyQt5`, `numpy`, `scipy`, `pyqtgraph` (at least 0.11.0rc), `periodictable`
+`PyQt5` - for GUI
+`pyqtgraph` (at least 0.11.0rc) - for plotting and advanced GUI `numpy` - for everything array,
+`scipy` - ?, (trying to make sure it is not hard dependecy, however pyqtgraph can be boosted with it in imaging.)
+`kaitaistruct` runtime (0.9) - for using cameca peaksight binary parser.

+all these depndencies can be installed as `pip` or `conda` packages.

+Maybe in far future this will have bundled version (with everything included), but currently it needs working python package envirnment (pip or conda).

 WIP.
 Major redesign.

+Done and functional:
+- [x] Cameca WDS scan (wdsDat).